time-to/DS-Algo/README.md

 ## Tree
 1. Delete a node from Binary tree.
 2. Find the diameter of a Binary tree.
-3. Post order Traversal of Binary tree, non recursive solution.
+3. Post order Traversal of Binary tree, non recursive solution